jjy1031/jjy1031.github.io/docs/Userguide/how-to.md

 ```

-Third step is to filter GSM.
-In this step, dandelion excludes some trivial pathways with strictly uphill energy trajectories, negligible energy variations, unfeasible structures, or those that are repetitive.
+Dandelion excludes some trivial pathways with strictly uphill energy trajectories, negligible energy variations, unfeasible structures, or those that are repetitive.

 ```
 ╔════════════════════════════════════════════════════════════════════╗